Budgeting Doesn't Have to be Scary

 3. Keep things simple with EveryDollar.
 Our budgeting app allows you to create line items for anything and everything you might spend your money on.
 You can easily enter your income, make room for all of your expenses, and plan for your big financial goals.
 Budgets roll over from one month to another with simple steps for making any needed adjustments.
 You can access the app on your computer, tablet or phone—all for free!

 Still worried budgeting might not work for you?
 Get curious.
-Learn what you can about your financial situation, see what other people think about budgeting, and soon enough you’ll find yourself sitting at the table starting your own first budget.
+Learn what you can about your financial situation and soon enough you’ll find yourself sitting at the table starting your own first budget.

 And we, out there in the audience, will be cheering you on.